As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 100% Fake

-What is absolutely fake is when the geode and its interior have no composite, so chemical qualities, no mineral composition, and nothing derived from naturally created geodes whatsoever.
-These are simply imitation pieces that have been skilfully and accurately manufactured by humans.
+What is fake is when the geode and its interior have no composite, chemical qualities, mineral composition, and nothing derived from naturally created geodes.
+These are simply imitation pieces that humans have skilfully and accurately manufactured.

-While these may look gorgeous to the eye, there is no value other than having them as an art piece.
-While these do still take time, talent, and labor, standard art materials are commonly used to make these.
+While these may look gorgeous, there is no value other than having them as an art piece.
+While these still take time, talent, and labour, standard art materials are commonly used.

 These include materials like pottery materials, ceramic, plastic, glass, or resin.
-These materials are manipulated into having the physical properties of the natural geode.
+These materials are manipulated to have the physical properties of the natural geode.

 Sometimes, ordinary rocks are strategically painted and glued together to imitate ‘rock formations’ like crystal clusters and geodes.

-There are a few ways to pick up on this kind of fake geode.
-One can look underneath the ‘gems’ and check the mounting or base of the interior geode cavity, as there are frequent inconsistencies with regard to the painting as well as evidence of glue.
+There are a few ways to pick up on this fake geode.
+One can look underneath the ‘gems’ and check the mounting or base of the interior geode cavity, as there are frequent inconsistencies concerning the painting and evidence of glue.

-Another simple indication is uneven coloring, and if the dye was used, it can often gather in between cracks or crevices, and leave behind unnatural streaks or splotchy marks in between the ‘gems’.
+Another simple indication is uneven colouring, and if the dye was used, it could often gather between cracks or crevices, leaving behind unnatural streaks or splotchy marks between the ‘gems.’

-Of course, if none of these obvious signs provide any amount of certainty for you, the safest and most effective way to have the geode’s authenticity checked is to have it evaluated by a professional.
+Of course, if none of these apparent signs provides any certainty for you, the safest and most effective way to have the geode’s authenticity checked is to have it evaluated by a professional.

-You may have to hand out some cash for this, but it’s better than getting swindled for a handful of craft-painted pebbles.
+You may have to pay for this, but it’s better than getting swindled for a handful of craft-painted pebbles.

-There are many variations of fake geodes, with some more acceptable than others.
-Natural geodes are scarce, and it’s safer to purchase those from a reputable, licensed company such as a museum.
+There are many variations of fake geodes, some more acceptable than others.
+Natural geodes are scarce, and purchasing those from a reputable, licensed company such as a museum is safer.

-Some geodes and gems are lab-grown, which is not a particularly bad thing since it helps lower the planet’s resource depletion, while still providing geode interiors of relatively good quality.
-Still, you should always know the true value of what you are purchasing.
+Some geodes and gems are lab-grown, which is not a particularly bad thing since they help lower the planet’s resource depletion while still providing geode interiors of relatively good quality.
+Still, you should always know the actual value of your purchase.

 TIP: Both geodes and thundereggs look like ordinary stones from the outside.
 Do you know the difference between these two rocks?
 Find out more in the article below: